-Nikon Dramatically Updates Z Lens Roadmap
+Nikon Z Lens Roadmap

-Nikon just updated their Z lens roadmap with a whopping nine new lenses, in addition to two DX lenses announced today with the Z50.
-Here’s a first look at the new lenses we can expect to see.
+Nikon once again updated its Z lens roadmap, and we now know of a total of ten Z mount lenses that will be released in the coming years.
+Here’s a first look at the new lenses you can expect to see.

 The Updated Nikon Z Lens Roadmap